DIncalciLab/LFV-benchmark/README.md

 mandatory arguments:
   --outdir              output directory
-  --fasta               path to the fasta file --picardjar           path to the picard.jar file --samples             nunber of artificial samples to be generated
+  --fasta               path to the fasta file --samples             number of artificial samples to be generated

 optional arguments:
+  --picardjar           path to the picard.jar file (default: $HOME/.nextflow/assets/DIncalciLab/LFV-benchmark/assets/picard.jar)
   --readlen             int (default: 151)        length of artificial reads generated by NEAT --bed                 FASTA                     print version and exit --coverage            int (default: 10000)      Coverage depth of the artificial samples generated by NEAT